pjmeyer/SmartHotel360-Sentiment-Analysis-App/README.md

     ![Docker image built](docs/media/46-image-built.png)

     > Note: The screen shot above also shows the `node:alpine` image, but the version may vary over time.
-What's important is that you see the `webapp:latest` image in the list.
+What's important is that you see the `SmartHotel360-Sentiment-Analysis-App:latest` image in the list.

 1. Now let's tag this image to map it to your Azure Container Registry.
-Right click on `web:latest` image, and select `Tag Image`.
+Right click on `SmartHotel360-Sentiment-Analysis-App:latest` image, and select `Tag Image`.
 In the command palette, add the URL of your registry to the beginning of your image name, followed by a "/".
 It'll look something like this:

     ```
-    <yourname>.azurecr.io/webapp:latest
+    <yourname>.azurecr.io/SmartHotel360-Sentiment-Analysis-App:latest
     ```

     > Can't find the URL?
 In the Azure portal, navigate to your registry, and look under the **Access keys** menu option.